SynergOps/SQL/4-aggregation-string-func.md

+# Lets learn how to aggregate and do some text manipulation

-Create a database named `wallet_addr` (e.g. with phpmyadmin), and import the wallet_addr.sql Use the new imported database
+Use the previously imported database
 ```sql
 USE wallet_addr;
 ```